 SMILE (small incision lenticule extraction) is a refractive surgery that uses a femtosecond laser to create a refractive lenticule (lens-shaped corneal piece) within the corneal stroma and removes it through a 2–3 mm small incision to correct myopia and myopic astigmatism.
 It fundamentally differs from conventional LASIK and PRK in that it does not use an excimer laser and is completed with a single femtosecond laser device.

-Since its clinical introduction in 2008, it has become one of the most widely performed laser refractive surgeries worldwide, with over 8 million procedures performed globally by the end of 20232).
+Since its clinical introduction in 2008, it has become one of the most widely performed laser refractive surgeries worldwide, with over 8 million procedures performed globally as of the end of 20232).
 In Japan, it received regulatory approval on March 22, 20231).
 Initially performed as FLEx (femtosecond lenticule extraction) with a large incision, SMILE with a reduced incision size of 2–3 mm has become the standard technique.
-Since the first efficacy and safety study by Sekundo et al.13), numerous studies have accumulated, and it is now established as a refractive surgery with high efficacy, safety, and predictability.
+Since the first efficacy and safety study by Sekundo et al.13), numerous studies have accumulated, establishing it as a highly effective, safe, and predictable refractive surgery.

 The essential feature of this surgery is that it does not create a flap.
-LASIK first creates a corneal flap, lifts it, and then applies an excimer laser, whereas SMILE removes only the intrastromal tissue without creating a flap.
-This preserves the structural continuity of the cornea and protects the anterior corneal stroma.
+LASIK first creates a corneal flap, lifts it, and applies excimer laser, whereas SMILE excises only the intrastromal tissue without flap creation.
+This preserves the structural continuity of the cornea and provides protection to the anterior corneal stroma.
 Corneal nerve transection is also minimized, resulting in a lower risk of postoperative dry eye compared to LASIK2).

 The correction range is up to spherical equivalent of 10 D (myopia ≤10 D, astigmatism ≤3 D) 1).
 The minimum age is 18 years, and stable refraction is a prerequisite 1).
 Preoperative corneal topography (including biomechanical evaluation with TBI, CBI, etc.) is mandatory in all cases, and detecting and excluding forme fruste keratoconus is the most critical factor for surgical safety 2).